TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Lithium-Polymer Battery Pack:
 The Lithium-Polymer Battery is a subtype of Li-Ion chemistry using a polymer electrolyte which offers higher discharging rates and very light packaging.
 These are often used in UAVs where high current draw and rapid power responses are required.
 An Li-Po configuration can deliver high current outage while remaining lightweight but must be paired with a robust BMS to avoid over discharge and contain a shorter lifespan of around 200-300 cycles.
-These have been used for GPS trackers and drones very often and are extremely common.
+These have been used for GPS trackers and drones very often and are extremely common [20] [21]s.

 Specifications: